Get started

 If you really don't like my design choices (kind of defeats the entire purpose of using this project) โ you can decide to roll out your own components and battle with keeping everything in balance.

-The structure of the components
+The structure of the components directory is given below:

 This folder contains components that define sections in the theme.